Health Tips

 What is Hip Replacement?

-Non-surgical alternatives to hip replacement is an orthopaedic treatment procedure.
+Non-surgical alternatives to hip replacement are an orthopaedic treatment procedure.
 Sometimes, it is also called hip arthroplasty.
 During this procedure, a physician will use ceramic and plastic components to replace the damaged parts of the hip.

 What Causes of This Pain?